Pachakutik: Electoral history

 At the 2002 legislative elections, the party won at least 11 out of 100 seats.
 Its candidate Lucio Gutiérrez, member of the Patriotic Society Party 21 January won 20.3% of the vote in the presidential elections of the same day and won the second round with 58.7%.
 After three months of government Gutierrez broke up its alliance with Pachakutik and he discharged its ministers.
 The party soon grew to despise him and publicly criticize him.
 In 2003 they even began to call for the removal of President Gutiérrez publicly in the media.

 However, with Gutierrez out, the return of Luis Macas to the presidency of CONAIE and the opposition to the signature of an agreement of free trade with United States, they have been able to reunify to the movement.

 At the 2006 elections, the party won at least 6 out of 100 seats.
 Its candidate Luis Macas, obtained 2.19% of the vote in the presidential elections of the same day.

 At the 2009 elections, the party had its worst results since its founding, but still maintains representation, with 4 seats out of 124 in National Assembly.

 At the 2013 elections, the party won at least 5 out of 137 seats.
 Its candidate Alberto Acosta, obtained 3.26% of the vote in the presidential elections of the same day.

 The party made significant electoral gains in 2021, winning 27 seats in the National Assembly.
 The good performance was partly owed due to their prominent role in the 2019 Ecuadorian protests.
 2021 represented a breakthrough beyond Indigenous voters, as it "struck a chord with young and disenchanted voters who responded to its call for greater protection of the environment and focus on gender issues."
+However, its vote declined dramatically in 2023, as indicated in the table below.